A New Framework to Detect Multi-Messenger Signals from Bright Sporadic Stochastic Gravitational Wave Background: Modeling the Multi-messenger signals

 \subsubsection{SGWB from BNS, NS-BH, BBH}

 The only direct evidence of GWs has come from compact binary coalescences, including BBH, BNS, and NSBH mergers \citep{abbott2023gwtc}.
 The SGWB resulting from compact binary coalescences arises from the superposition of the GW signals from all the merger events of all source properties and formation channels.
-The SGWB from a population of compact binary mergers is given by \citep{allen1996stochastic,phinney2001practical,christensen2018stochastic}
+The SGWB from a population of compact binary mergers is given by \citep{allen1996stochastic,phinney2001practical,christensen2018stochastic} \begin{widetext} { } \end{widetext} where $\rho_c c^2$ is the critical energy density required to close the universe, $d_{\ell}$ represents the luminosity distance of the source, $R(z)$ is the merger rate of the compact binary per unit comoving volume, $P_{1}(m_1)$ and $P_{2}(m_2)$ are the mass distributions of the component masses of the compact binary, and $\frac{\mathrm{d} E_{\rm{GW}}(z,m_1,m_2)}{\mathrm{d} f_r} $ is the energy emitted by the source per unit source frame frequency, {$f_r = f(1+z)$}.